FMMT666/launchpad.py/README.md

     Launchpad Mk2   - class "LaunchpadMk2()"  growing;      LEDs     buttons untested

     Launchpad Pro   - class "LaunchpadPro()"  in work;      LEDs and buttons

+Bad news.
+As it seems, the MIDI SysEx messages don't work in Windows 10.
+As for now, the LEDs can only be controlled by "LedCtrlRawByCode()" and "LedCtrlXYByCode()".

 ---